All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Methodology

 \subsection{Topology-Aware Retrieval}

 We perform topology-aware retrieval with a coarse-to-fine pipeline.
-Instead of relying solely on flat vector similarity over the full bank, we first retrieve anchors from the \emph{visible} surface, then expand along typed links under explicit hop and candidate budgets, and finally apply an interaction-based re-ranker for precision.
+Instead of relying solely on flat vector similarity over the full bank, we first retrieve anchors from the \emph{visible} surface, then expand along typed links under explicit hop and candidate budgets, and finally re-rank the bounded candidate set for precision.

 \paragraph{Stage 1: Visible-surface anchoring.} Given a query $q$, we compute its embedding $\mathbf{z}_q$ and retrieve $k$ anchors from the visible surface:

 \paragraph{Stage 2: Budgeted typed-link expansion.} We expand from $\mathcal{A}_q$ along typed links with hop limit $H_q$ to form a bounded candidate set: